Department of Materials Science and Engineering,

 It’s a fantastic time to be a specialist in aerospace materials.
-Sheffield is in the heartland of the UK aerospace industry, meaning many international aerospace companies look to the department to discover ways to improve both materials and processes for use in their products.
+Sheffield is at the heart of the UK aerospace industry.
+Many international aerospace companies look to the department to discover ways to improve both materials and processes for use in their products.

 You’ll develop knowledge of the manufacturing, processing and properties of the metals and composite materials used in airframes and aeroengines.
 You’ll also be trained in the fundamentals of thermodynamics, structure and mechanical behaviour.

-Fully accredited by the IoM3, graduates will have the underpinning knowledge for later professional registration as a Chartered Engineer (CEng).
+Fully accredited by the Institute of Materials, Minerals and Mining (IoM3), graduates will have the underpinning knowledge for later professional registration as a Chartered Engineer (CEng).